3/17/2025

 Of these three, decoding is the element that helps bring everything together regarding word recognition.
 Decoding is the process of linking printed words or letters on the page to their spoken equivalents.

-A student’s ability to decode words begins with their understanding of the language sound system and then proceeds to their grasp on the writing system through an understanding of phonology, orthography, and morphology.
+A student’s ability to decode words begins with their understanding of the language sound system.
+This understanding leads to their grasp of the writing system through phonology, orthography, and morphology.

 Language comprehension is the other necessary component of reading comprehension.
 It makes up the top half of Scarborough’s Reading Rope.
 Language comprehension requires the combination of: